| Börzsöny Mountains Area/Range |

 Rosalia alpina |

-a fat mushroom |
+A fat mushroom |

 Fire Salamander |

-Accommodation Nagy-Hideg-hegy tourist hut
+Nagy-Hideg-hegy mountain hut

 Camping is not allowed except for commercial campsites at the feet of the mountains (for example at Diósjenő and Kemence villages).
 There are a few forest houses which are available for tourists, but advance booking is required.

-In the central region only one hut works, located on Nagy-Hideg-hegy.
-The hut has a 40-person restaurant, therefore it's often incorporated in the itinerary of hikers.
-In winter, if there is enough snow, two ski tracks attract skiers.
+Nagy-Hideg-hegy.
+The hut offers accommodation for 40 persons.
+In the basement there is a restaurant, therefore it's often incorporated in the itinerary of hikers.
+In winter, if there is enough snow, two ski tracks attract skiers here.

-Maps Digital elevation model - Börzsöny viewed from the south
+Digital elevation model - Börzsöny viewed from the south

 Good quality topo maps of Börzsöny Mountains can be found both in printed and online form: